-- a way which conserves and enhances the nearby heritage and landscape assets and addresses very low flood risk issues. - 5.23 The Parish Council considers that, although there are recognised flood risks on the site to the south of 29 The Green, there are no other lower risk sites which would be suitable or appropriate to meet its housing needs within the parish.
-The allocation will require a robust surface water flood risk strategy to be submitted with any planning application. - 5.24 The site sits within the built up part of the settlement particularly given the more recent Community Land Trust Housing at Jewell Close. - 5.25 Therefore, the two allocations to meet the needs of the Parish are proposed at Brook Farm, The Highway as part of a wider development which will bring forward a new GP Surgery and NHS health facility and a further housing allocation at to the south of 29 The Green . - 5.26 In September 2023, HDC concluded that as the Great Staughton Neighbourhood Plan will not have significant effects on the environment, a Strategic Environmental Assessment (SEA) and Habitats Regulation Assessment (HRA) are not required. - 5.27 Responses to the consultation on the Screening Opinion did not agree with these conclusions.
+- 5.18 The Parish Council at its meeting on 25 May 2023 considered the potential amber sites against the outcomes of the AECOM site options assessment, the poll at the Parish Assembly and the agreed objectives in the draft Neighbourhood Plan. - 5.19 The Parish Council concluded that the site at Brook Farm is the only site that offered the potential for a new GP Surgery / NHS health facility albeit there are a number of constraints that need to be addressed to ensure that the development is brought forward in a way which conserves and enhances the nearby heritage and landscape assets. - 5.20 The Parish Council also considered the site to the south of 29 The Green to more appropriately sit within the built up part of the settlement particularly given the more recent Community Land Trust Housing at Jewell Close and have significantly less impact upon the surrounding countryside than other proposals put forward. - 5.21 Therefore, the two allocations to meet the needs of the Parish are proposed at Brook Farm, The Highway as part of a wider development which will bring forward a new GP Surgery and NHS health facility and a further housing allocation at to the south of 29 The Green. - 5.22 In September 2023, HDC concluded that as the Great Staughton Neighbourhood Plan will not have significant effects on the environment, a Strategic Environmental Assessment (SEA) and Habitats Regulation Assessment (HRA) are not required.

+- 5.23 Responses to the consultation on the Screening Opinion did not agree with these conclusions.
 Historic England consider that due to the potential impact of the allocation at Brook Farmyard on designated heritage assets that an SEA would be appropriate.
 The Environment Agency highlighted the surface water risk on the proposed allocation at land south of 29 The Green.
-Natural England considered that significant impacts on the environment and habitats were unlikely but

-- expressed that views of local wildlife organisations should also be sought in determining if an SEA/HRA was required.

-- 5.28 Taking into consideration the specialist advice from Historic England, the Environment Agency and Natural England, HDC state that an SEA should be undertaken, however it is unlikely that an HRA would be required.
+Natural England considered that significant impacts on the environment and habitats were unlikely but expressed that views of local wildlife organisations should also be sought in determining if an SEA/HRA was required. - 5.24 Taking into consideration the specialist advice from Historic England, the Environment Agency and Natural England, HDC state that an SEA should be undertaken, however it is unlikely that an HRA would be required.
+The Parish Council will undertake an SEA in parallel with this consultation on the Pre-Submission Neighbourhood Plan.

-- 5.29 AECOM have prepared a SEA

-Environmental Report April 2024.
-The

-SEA Environmental Report includes

-wider observations and

-recommendations in respect of the

-Neighbourhood Plan as a whole, and

-not simply the sites allocations.
-The

-recommendations from that report,

-together with the responses to the

-consultation on the SEA Environmental

-Report during the summer 2024 have

-been taken on board and, where

-appropriate, included in the

-Neighbourhood Plan.